museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 ![tom-nook-1b](https://i.imgur.com/ckSIIBq.png)

-Analyzing the pcap file from the screenshot in the first challenge we find the source IP:
+By analyzing the pcap file from the screenshot in the first challenge we locate the source IP:

 Source: 192.168.1.47